Yup'ik: Literature

-The stories that previous generations of Yup'ik heard in the qasgi and assimilated as part of a life spent hunting, traveling, dancing, socializing, preparing food, repairing tools, and surviving from one season to the next.
-Yup'ik oral stories (qulirat and qanemcit) of the storytellers (qulirarta) were embedded in many social functions of the society.
-Storyknifing (yaaruilta literally "let's go story knife!") stories a traditional and still common activity of young girls and is told by children of all ages in the Yup'ik lands.
-These stories are illustrated by figures sketched on mud or snow with a ceremonial knife, known as a story knife or storytelling knife (yaaruin, saaruin, ateknguin, quliranguarrsuun in Yup'ik, qucgutaq in Cup'ik, igaruarun in Cup'ig).
+The stories that previous generations of Yupʼik heard in the qasgi and assimilated as part of a life spent hunting, traveling, dancing, socializing, preparing food, repairing tools, and surviving from one season to the next.
+Yupʼik oral stories (qulirat and qanemcit) of the storytellers (qulirarta) were embedded in many social functions of the society.
+Storyknifing (yaaruilta literally "let's go story knife!") stories a traditional and still common activity of young girls and is told by children of all ages in the Yupʼik lands.
+These stories are illustrated by figures sketched on mud or snow with a ceremonial knife, known as a story knife or storytelling knife (yaaruin, saaruin, ateknguin, quliranguarrsuun in Yupʼik, qucgutaq in Cupʼik, igaruarun in Cupʼig).
 Story knives are made of wood (equaq is a wooden story knife) ivory or bone (cirunqaaraq is an antler story knife).
-In the Yup'ik storytelling tradition, an important aspect of traditional stories is that each listener can construct his or her own meaning from the same storytelling.
+In the Yupʼik storytelling tradition, an important aspect of traditional stories is that each listener can construct his or her own meaning from the same storytelling.

 Art

-The Yup'ik traditionally decorate almost all of their tools, even ones that perform smaller functions.
+The Yupʼik traditionally decorate almost all of their tools, even ones that perform smaller functions.
 Traditionally sculptures are not made for decoration.
-One of their most popular forms of the Alaska Native art is the Yup'ik mask.
+One of their most popular forms of the Alaska Native art is the Yupʼik mask.
 They most often create masks for ceremonies but the masks are traditionally destroyed after being used.
 These masks are used to bring the person wearing them luck and good fortune in hunts.
-Other art forms, including Yup'ik clothing, and Yup'ik dolls are the most popular.
+Other art forms, including Yupʼik clothing, and Yupʼik dolls are the most popular.